-Jet is a very playful, silly, affectionate, and fun loving guy, but he can be fearful of strangers, and he will lunge, snap, try to at least nip them - maybe funny to some if he was a Chihuahua, but Jet is a very tall, large, athletic dog, around 70 lbs.
+Jet is a very playful, silly, affectionate, and fun loving guy, but he can be fearful of strangers, and he will lunge, snap, and bite them - maybe funny to some if he was a Chihuahua, but Jet is a very tall, large, athletic dog, around 70 lbs.

-Corrections can make dogs like Jet "appear calm in the moment" but corrections do not address the root Fear, Anxiety, Stress, other possible underlying physical/mental/emotional conditions, and will very likely increase aggression, fear, anxiety, stress, and make life worse for dogs like Jet.
+Corrections may make dogs like Jet "appear calm in the moment" - which can be highly reinforcing to handlers - but they do not address the root Fear, Anxiety, and Stress driving his behavior.
+Punishment-based methods will increase his aggression and create worse outcomes for everyone involved.

 Our Amazon Wish List: